 Questions are the Key

 Do we Really Want to Heal Our Nation?

 Without the right guiding questions, we will not develop new understanding and will largely be left only with the capacity to be told what to think and feel.
-This is dangerous because we live in a time, remarkable for producing immediate information, but it can be overwhelming, have the poor ‘nutritional’ value, or worse, can be downright toxic.
+This is dangerous because we live in a time, remarkable for producing immediate information, but it can be overwhelming, have poor ‘nutritional’ value, or worse, be downright toxic.